 - What Can I Do Nearby?

-Siam Park is one of the best waterparks in Europe!
-Tenerife couldn’t be a better place for a waterpark, with year-round sunshine and stunning views over the coastal town as you soar through the air on one of the heart-racing water slides.
+Siam Park is one of the best water parks in Europe!
+And certainly the best water park in Spain.
+The South of Tenerife couldn’t be a better place for a water park, with year-round sunshine and stunning views over the coastal town as you soar through the air on one of the heart-racing water slides.

-Covering 46 acres, Thai-themed Siam Park scales the hilly terrain around Costa Adeje, in South Tenerife.
+Covering 46 acres, Thai-themed Siam Park scales the hilly terrain around Costa Adeje, in the South of Tenerife, Spain.
 The steep slopes provide the perfect stage for some amazing water rides.

 But it’s not all about the adrenaline rush!